 The retreat of academies and growth of public high schools are associated with the rise of the theory that all education in public schools must be useful and practical.
-This was suggested by William Penn's Frame of Government of 1683: "children . . . shall be taught some useful trade or skill, to the end that none may be idle, but the poor may work to live, and the rich, if they become poor, may not want."
-However, the establishment of vocational curriculum in the public schools began in the late nineteenth century because the indentured apprentice system of teaching trades had largely disappeared when huge factories replaced small craft shops.
-Manual training - later dignified as "industrial arts," which, in turn, has been replaced by "vocational-technical" curriculum - then took its place beside training in farming basics in the public schools.
+This was suggested by William Penn's Frame of Government of 1683: "children ... shall be taught some useful trade or skill, to the end that none may be idle. but the poor may work to live, and the rich, if they become poor, may not want."
+However, the establishment of vocational curriculum in the public schools began in the late nineteenth century because the indentured apprentice system of teaching trades largely disappeared when huge factories replaced small craft shops.
+Manual training - later dignified as "industrial arts." which, in turn, has been replaced by "vocational technical" curriculum - then took its place beside training in farming basics in the public schools.
 "Domestic Science" was the authorized equivalent for girls.
-In 1913, the Showalter Act set up a statewide program by establishing agricultural and industrial divisions within the curriculum.
+In 1913 the Showalter Act set up a statewide program by establishing Agricultural and Industrial Divisions.

 The Schools Code of 1911 was a major compilation of measures which largely prevailed until the alterations created by the Edmonds Act of 1921, the reforms of Superintendent Thomas E. Finegan.
 The 1911 Code created classifications for school districts, types of high schools, and teaching certificates.
 Salaries were scaled according to the certification classifications, and the act set up a Board of Education to oversee the school system.
 It was empowered to purchase the state normal schools, and it owned 13 by 1920.
-Governor Sproul appointed the New York educator Dr. Finegan, who reorganized the Department of Public Instruction into ten bureaus and drafted the Edmonds Act.
-That statute created a State Education Council that consolidated the duties of the Board of Education and the Council of Colleges and Universities.
-Major changes involved the state agency taking full control of certification and its beginning to prescribe minimum curriculum standards in detail, as well as rules for attendance, sanitation, and construction.
-Equalization between rich and poor districts and between urban and rural districts became a policy goal.
-A degree of resentment to so many changes arose at the local level, but the completion of the Education Building in Harrisburg in 1929 capped this period of progress.
-Now, reduction of the number or districts as well as elimination of one-room rural schools were envisioned.
-During the Depression of the 1930s, however, major funding reductions were necessary which had long-term effects on the quality of teaching and the physical plant, During World War II, vocational training for industries essential for the struggle were emphasized, but understaffing and structural deterioration was chronic.
+Governor Sproul appointed the New York educator, Dr. Thomas E. Finegan, who reorganized the Department of Public Instruction into ten bureaus and drafted the Edmonds Act.
+That statute created a State Education Council which consolidated the duties of the Board of Education and the Council of Colleges and Universities.
+Major changes involved the state agency taking full control of certification and beginning to prescribe minimum curriculum standards in detail, as well as rules for attendance, sanitation, and construction.
+Equalization between rich and poor districts and urban and rural districts became a policy goal.
+A degree of resentment arose at the local level.
+The completion of the Education Building in Harrisburg in 1929 capped this period of progress, and reduction of the number or districts as well as elimination of one-room rural schools were envisioned.
+However, during the Depression of the 1930s, major funding reductions were necessary which had long-term effects on the quality of teaching and the physical plant.
+During World War II vocational training for industries essential for the struggle were emphasized, but understaffing and structural deterioration occurred.

-Science and Invention-Scientific leadership in Pennsylvania was exhibited by many individuals.
-Isaac Hayes (1796-1879) of Philadelphia pioneered in the study of astigmatism and color blindness.
-The four Rogers brothers of Philadelphia were a remarkable scientific family.
-James (1802-1852) and Robert (1813-1884) were noted chemists; William (1804-1882) was the state geologist of Virginia and later president of the Massachusetts Institute of Technology; and Henry (1808-1866) directed the first geological survey of Pennsylvania (1836-1847).
-Spencer Baird (1823-1887) of Reading was a leader in the natural sciences and the secretary of the Smithsonian Institution.
-Joseph Saxton (1799-1873) of Huntingdon was the father of photography in America.
+Science and Invention - Scientific leadership in Pennsylvania was exhibited by many individuals.
+Isaac Hayes of Philadelphia pioneered in the study of astigmatism and color blindness.
+The four

+Rogers brothers of Philadelphia were a remarkable scientific family.
+James and Robert were noted chemists; William was the state geologist of Virginia and later president of the Massachusetts Institute of Technology; and Henry directed the first geological survey of Pennsylvania.
+Spencer Baird of Reading was a leader in the natural sciences and the secretary of the Smithsonian Institution.
+Joseph Saxton of Huntingdon was the father of photography in America.